-Our corporate office is located at 1180 Avenue of the Americas, 19th Floor, New York, NY 10036, and our telephone number is (646) 214-0700.
-Our business and development operations are located in Charlestown, Massachusetts.
+Our executive offices are located at 1180 Avenue of the Americas, 19th Floor, New York, NY 10036, and our telephone number is (646) 214-0700.
 Our internet site is www.ziopharm.com.
 None of the information on our internet site is part of this prospectus.

-Recent Developments
+Recent Developments-September 2009 Financing

-February 2007 Financing

-On February 23, 2007, we issued and sold in a private placement transaction an aggregate of 5,910,049 shares of our common stock at a price of \$5.225 per share.
-In addition to the shares of common stock, we also issued to each investor a five-year warrant to purchase, at an exercise price of \$5.75 per share, an additional number of shares of our common stock equal to 20 percent of the shares purchased by such investor in the offering.
-In the aggregate, these warrants entitle investors to purchase an additional 1,182,015 shares of our common stock.
-The total gross proceeds resulting from the sale of these shares and warrants was approximately \$30.9 million, before deducting selling commissions and expenses.
+On September 15, 2009, we issued and sold in a private placement transaction an aggregate of 2,772,337 units, each unit consisting of (i) one share of common stock and (ii) a warrant to purchase one share of common stock at an exercise price of \$2.04 per share, for a purchase price of \$1.825 per unit.
+The total gross proceeds resulting from the sale of these units was approximately \$5.06 million, before deducting selling commissions and expenses.

-We engaged Oppenheimer & Co.
-Inc., Paramount BioCapital, Inc. and Griffin Securities, Inc. as co-placement agents in connection with the offering.
-In consideration with the offering, we paid aggregate cash commissions and fees of approximately \$1.9 million and issued five-year placement agent warrants to purchase an aggregate of 177,302 shares (three percent of the shares sold in the private placement) at an exercise price of \$5.75 per share.
+We engaged Rodman & Renshaw, LLC, a subsidiary of Rodman & Renshaw Capital Group, Inc., as our placement agent in connection with the offering.
+Riverbank Capital Securities, Inc. and Griffin Securities, Inc. each served as sub-placement agents.
+As consideration for their services, we paid aggregate cash commissions and fees of approximately \$0.35 million and issued five-year placement agent warrants to purchase an aggregate of 138,617 common shares at an exercise price of \$2.04 per share.

-The shares being offered hereby are comprised of the 5,910,049 shares of common stock and the 1,182,015 shares issuable upon exercise of the warrants issued to the investors in the private placement, as well as the 177,302 shares issuable upon exercise of the placement agent warrants.
+The shares being offered hereby consist of the 2,772,337 shares of common stock and the 2,772,337 shares issuable upon exercise of the warrants issued to the investors in the private placement, as well as the 138,617 shares issuable upon exercise of the placement agent warrants.